 6. Our awareness of the fragility of so many life forms, how their very survival hangs, moment by moment, in the balance, quite naturally awakens our compassion.
 Instead of focusing on the problems we personally may be facing, we cannot but become aware of the far greater existential challenges faced by other beings with whom we share the world.

 7. In so doing, we come to recognise our own extremely good fortune.
 With a very much broadened perspective, we return to our own lives with a fresh appreciation and feeling of gratitude for the great many things we take for granted.

 David Michie is the internationally best-selling author of a number of books about mindfulness, meditation and Buddhism.
-These include the non-fiction titles Why Mindfulness is Better than Chocolate, Hurry Up and Meditate and Buddhism for Busy People, as well as his popular novel series The Dalai Lama’s Cat.
+These include the non-fiction titles Mindfulness is Better than Chocolate, Hurry Up and Meditate and Buddhism for Busy People, as well as his popular novel series The Dalai Lama’s Cat.
 His books are available in 25 languages in over 30 different countries.
 The Power of Meow is currently in movie development with Amber Entertainment.
 He has also pioneered and leads participants on Mindful Safaris to Africa.
 David was born in Zimbabwe, educated at Rhodes University, South Africa, and lived in London for ten years.
 A student of the Tibetan Buddhist Society, his teachers are Les Sheehy, Geshe Acharya Thubten Loden and Zasep Tulku Rinpoche.
 He is married and currently lives in Perth, Western Australia.